mac-comp381/ruby-adventures/README.md

 ## Part 3 (optional): DIY Metaprogramming

 If the first two parts of the assignment were enough for you to chew on, you can stop here.
-If you are look for something extra creative and fun, venture onward!
+If you are look for something extra creative and fun and uniquely Ruby-esque, venture onward!

 Take a look at at the examples in `lib/metaprogramming`: